Hollywood Stars: Hollywood Stars (1938–1957)

-In 1938, Missions owner Herbert Fleishaker moved his team back to Los Angeles, and took the name of the departed Hollywood Stars.
+In 1938, Missions owner Herbert Fleishhacker moved his team back to Los Angeles, and took the name of the departed Hollywood Stars.
 After one season the team was sold.
 In early December 1938 the team was purchased by attorney Victor Ford Collins and Robert H. Cobb, owner of the Brown Derby restaurants.
 They formed the Hollywood Baseball association and enlisted the financial support and enthusiasm of many stars and community leaders.
 Celebrities who were stockholders and part-owners of the team included Lloyd Bacon, Gary Cooper, William Powell, Barbara Stanwyck, Robert Taylor, George Raft, Charles Rogers, Raoul Walsh, Roscoe Karns, William LeBaron, Gene Autry (who later became owner of his own major league franchise), George Burns and Gracie Allen, Bing Crosby, Cecil B. DeMille, William Frawley, Gail Patrick (then married to Bob Cobb) and Harry Warner.
 "No one was permitted to invest any big money", wrote the Los Angeles Times, which described the Hollywood Stars as "a civic thing ... plainly and simply, a Chamber of Commerce activity on the part of a group of people who want their little corner of the world to be better than all other corners."

 The club was promoted as "the Hollywood Stars baseball team, owned by the Hollywood stars".

 Moreover, the team actually played in the Hollywood area.
 In January 1939 it was announced that plans were under way to create a $200,000 ballpark seating 12,500 by May 1939.
 Gilmore Field was opened in the Fairfax District adjacent to Hollywood.
 (The club played part of the 1939 season in nearby Gilmore Stadium, after having played at Wrigley Field during 1938.)